fabiomercorio/fabiomercorio.github.io/index.md

 - [BI&Big Data Analytics](http://www.bimasterbicocca.it/) (lecturer)

 ## About
-I am Assistant Professor (Tenure Track - RTDb) in Computer Science at [University of Milan-Bicocca](https://www.unimib.it/), and member of the [CRISP Research Centre](https://www.crisp-org.it/), Italy.
+I am Assistant Professor (Tenure Track - RTDb) in Computer Science at [University of Milan-Bicocca](https://www.unimib.it/), and a member of the [CRISP Research Centre](https://www.crisp-org.it/), Italy.

 #### Current Positions
 - [2016-present] **Assistant Professor**  at University of Milan-Bicocca